whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

 ---

-To recap, we looked into how to deploy OTEL collectors as daemons on a kubernetes cluster and discover pods local to collectors node.
-We also looked into how to export these metrics to a remote server and visualize the metrics.
-At the end we looked into how to debug, in case things don't work as expected.
+To recap, we looked into how to deploy OTEL collectors as daemons on a Kubernetes cluster and discover pods local to the collector's node.
+We also looked into how to export these metrics to a remote server and visualise the metrics.
+In the end, we looked into how to debug in case things don't work as expected.
 That's all I had to document for OTEL Collector usage.
 Stay tuned for more blogs!